 Is Kratom Legal in Arizona?
+Latest News 2024

 At Top Tree, we receive a lot of questions pertaining to kratom laws and regulations.
 In response, we’ve dedicated a series of posts aimed at answering your questions.
 This week’s topic: Is kratom legal in Arizona?

-Kratom laws and regulations can be rather complex and difficult to navigate.
-That’s why we’re here!
-Due to the FDA’s refusal to regulate kratom at the federal level, states and other local governing bodies have been tasked to pick up the slack.
+The FDA has refused to regulate kratom at the federal level.
+Thus, states and other local governing bodies have been tasked to pick up the slack.
 As such, some states may have complete kratom bans, while others may have local ordinances restricting the sale or possession of kratom.
 (Check out our earlier post “Is Kratom Legal in California“, for examples of this)

 So what about Arizona?
 We are pleased to announce that kratom is, in fact, legal throughout the state of Arizona!
 Adult kratom enthusiasts within the state are free to enjoy the traditional Southeast Asian Mitragyna speciosa plant in many forms.